rcalixte/libqt6zig-examples/README.md

 zig build -Denable-workaround
 ```

-Prefixed libraries have per-library options that can be used to enable or disable them (where supported):
+Examples in special subdirectories have per-example options that can be used to enable or disable them:

 ```bash
 zig build -Denable-charts=true -Denable-qscintilla=false